constancehermit/MindGarden/content/garden/tackling-vague-learning-tasks-as-a-neurodivergent-person.md

 * Taking the time to prepare/formulate very specific requests for feedback and input
 * Seeking informal mentorship / willing allies to ask for pairing or how-do-you-think sessions

 Basically, I have to be the detective and guide and student and manager and teacher all at once.

+Ideally, of course, I would have a mentor and a well documented and structured learning course for all the skills and tools I need to do my work!
+But that's unlikely in the extreme, so I must continue to crawl on through this inhospitable desert and draw my own flipping map and manual.
+Perhaps they'll be of use to any unfortunate travellers who pass this way after I'm gone.